 As for Helen, the woman with the face that launched the thousand ships to begin the war, her former husband Menelaus intended to kill Helen, but, overcome by her beauty, threw down his sword and took her to the ships.

-What do you think?
+Question for students (and subscribers): What do you think?
 Archaeological evidence suggests that Troy existed, but is there any truth to the traditional accounts of the war itself?
 Do you think Helen, Odysseus, etc. were real people?
-Please let us know in the comments below.
+Please let us know in the comments section below this article.

 Your readership is much appreciated!